s-niket/final_map_mobile/README.md

 <img src="https://raw.githubusercontent.com/zzimits/final_map_mobile/master/Images/world.png"> </img>

 This software was developed in ROS Kinetic and Gazebo relying on the turtlebot 2 to simulate for our implementation.
-The code is witten in c++ and makes use of OpenCV 3.2 for several prebuilt computer vision algorithms.
+The code is witten in C++ and makes use of OpenCV 3.2 for several prebuilt computer vision algorithms.
 ### Program Flow
 The program follows the path shown in the diagram below.